graphprotocol/graph-node/docker/README.md

 We do not currently build native images for Macbook M1, which can lead to processes being killed due to out-of-memory errors (code 137).
 Based on the example `docker-compose.yml` is possible to rebuild the image for your M1 by running the following, then running `docker-compose up` as normal:

+> **Important** Increase memory limits for the docker engine running on your machine.
+Otherwise docker build command will fail due to out of memory error.
+To do that, open docker-desktop and go to Resources/advanced/memory.
 ```
 # Remove the original image
 docker rmi graphprotocol/graph-node:latest